Roof Flashing Repair in Florida: How to Know If It’s Causing Your Roof Leak

 What Is Roof Flashing?

 Roof flashing is the material that seals transitions between different parts of your roof.
-It’s typically made of metal or rubber, designed for specific areas like pipes, walls, or roof valleys.
-Flashing comes in both pre-manufactured and custom-made forms.
+It’s typically made of metal or rubber and designed for specific areas like pipes, walls, or roof valleys.
+Roof flashings come in both pre-manufactured and custom-made forms.
 While most flashing is built for standard applications, unique roof designs may require on-site fabrication by experienced roofers to ensure a perfect fit.

 Can You Repair Roof Flashing?

 How bad is the damage?
 That’s the real question.
-Flashing can fail because it wasn’t installed right in the first place or simply because it’s old and worn out.
+Flashing can fail because it wasn’t installed correctly or because the metal flashing has rusted or deteriorated over time.
 A quick caulking patch might buy you a little time, but it’s not a real fix when you need to repair roof flashing properly.
 Most of the time, you’ll need to replace the flashing entirely.
 That could mean a small repair, like swapping out a pipe boot, or something bigger, like redoing everything along a wall.
 A proper fix usually involves removing some of the surrounding roofing, replacing the underlayment, and making sure everything is sealed up right.

 Different Types of Metal Flashing